-During the years ended December 31, 2012, and 2011, the University recognized approximately \$87 and \$123, respectively, in interest and penalties.
-At December 31, 2013 and 2012, the University had no accrued interest or penalties.
-It is reasonably possible that the amount of the unrecognized tax benefits will change during the next 12 months, however management does not expect the potential change to have a material effect on the results of operations or financial position.
+There were no unrecognized tax benefits at December 31, 2014 or 2013.
+During the year ended December 31, 2012, the University recognized approximately \$87 in interest and penalties.
+At December 31, 2014 and 2013, the University had no accrued interest or penalties.
+It is reasonably possible that the unrecognized tax benefits will change during the next 12 months, however management does not expect the potential amount to have a material effect on the results of operations or financial position.

 The University is subject to taxation in the United States, in states with an income tax and in several local jurisdictions.
-As of December 31, 2013, the earliest tax year still subject to examination for federal and state purposes is 2010 and 2005, respectively.
+During the second quarter ended June 30, 2014, the Internal Revenue Service ("IRS") commenced an examination of the University's 2011 income tax return.
+The IRS concluded its audit of the University's 2011 income tax return with no changes to our reported tax or tax liability.
+As of December 31, 2014, the earliest tax year still subject to examination for federal and state purposes is 2011 and 2005, respectively.

-14. Regulatory
+13. Regulatory